Synthetixio/SIPs/sip-X.md

 # Technical Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.-->
-The technical specification should describe the syntax and semantics of any new feature.
+The technical specification should outline the public API of the changes proposed.
+That is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.

 # Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->